amitBalki/AR-IOT-Home-Automation/README.md

 ---
 **Introduction:**

 The aim of the project is to develope a android application to detect electronic/electrical devices and to provide a means to turn on/off them.
 The devices considered in this project are tube-light, bulb, desktop, fan.
+Datasets for bulb and desktop were taken from image-net.
 The app uses realtime database provided by Firebase.

 ---
 **Tools Used:**

 python3

 Tensorflow 1.12.0

 Android Studios 3.3

 ---